meilisearch/docs-scraper/README.md

 When `js_render` is set to `true`, the scraper will use ChromeDriver.
 This is needed for pages that are rendered with JavaScript, for example, pages generated with React, Vue, or applications that are running in development mode: `autoreload` `watch`.

-After installing ChromeDriver, provide the path to the bin using the following environment variable `CHROMEDRIVER_PATH` (default value is `/usr/bin/chromedriver`).
+After installing ChromeDriver, provide the path to the bin using the following environment variable `CHROMEDRIVER_PATH`.
+If the variable is not set, the scraper will automatically download and use a compatible version of ChromeDriver.

 The default value of `js_render` is `false`.